juhasev/sample-ninja-help/financial-reports.md

 **REWARDS LIABILITY**

-The average rewards liability or the total rewards.

-Calculated as **Total Rewards Awarded - Total Rewards Redeemed**.
+The average rewards liability, or the total rewards or redeemable amount of Reward Points, is calculated using the subscribed panelists' POINTS_BALANCE data variable.
+Any imported balances appear in the rewards liability but not in the Rewards Awarded column.

-> Rewards liability is calculated using panelists who are currently subscribed.
-Any panelist not currently subscribed cannot redeem any reward points they may have on their account.
+> Any panelist not currently subscribed cannot redeem any reward points they may have on their account.